|

 win-win activity.

-As yoga poses are done with the right and left side of the body equally, right
+poses are done with the right and left side of the body equally, right and left

 2. Concentration is developed by performing the correct sequence of movements